(most common name in English and France)

 A grand finale takes place every year in the town of Aproz (in the canton of Valais) where the ‘Queen of Queens’ in each weight class is crowned before many breeders and spectators.
 Winners command high selling prices.

 The Hérens of France has been imported from Switzerland since 1950 and is small in number.
-The Hérens of Switzerland (more commonly known as the Eringer) has a stable population of 6,600-7,000 as of 2015.
+The Hérens of Switzerland (more commonly known as the Eringer) has a population of 10,000–12,000 as of 2007.

 You can also go to:

-My Daily Cow® Switzerland and read about other Swiss cattle breeds.
+My Daily Cow® France and Switzerland and read about other French and Swiss cattle breeds.